sudo-systems/jquery-sudo-notify/README.md

 ## Updates

-The current version is 0.2.0 (november 1st 2014)
+The current version is 0.2.5 (november 3th 2014)

+* Major code improvements
+* Added 'expand' animation (work in progress)
+* Added 'positionType' parameter to allow for relative positioning  within container other then body (which pushes contend down or up on show)
+* Added parameter 'verticalMargin' to allow for margin at the top or bottom while using a fixed or absolute position

 ## Description